AI decision making: the future of business intelligenceBy Jon Taylor on August 23, 2021 - 10 Minute Read

 So, the brand turned to us at Peak to help.

-First, we used our Connected Decision Intelligence system, CODI, and Customer Intelligence solution to see what an ideal PrettyLittleThing customer looked like in the US.
+First, we used our Connected Decision Intelligence platform and Customer Intelligence solution to see what an ideal PrettyLittleThing customer looked like in the US.
 We then used this to identify potential high-value customers and forecast their product preferences as well as potential average order values and purchase frequency.

 This gave PrettyLittleThing the data they needed to create a targeted approach to the saturated US e-commerce market and made sure they were only advertising to potential customers.
 The brand then launched a weekend customer acquisition campaign to boost on-site sessions and clickthrough rates.